sashaborst/mmart-168-fall2017/hw04/README.md

 >  * hw04/part2.html
 >  * hw04/scripts/part2.js
 >
-> Open `part2.html` in Chrome, enter a search term into the input field, and click the "go" button.
-What happens?
+> Open `part2.html` in Chrome:
 >
-> What happens if you change the language and then search again?
+>  * What happens if you enter a search term into the input field, and click the "go" button?
->
+>  * What happens if you change the language and then search again?
-> What happens if you change the search term?
+>  * What happens if you change the search term?
 >
-> Take a look at `part2.html` and scroll down to the new tags that are used to create the form.
+> In Atom, in the `part2.html` file, scroll down to the new tags that are used to create the form.
 Note the "go" button, and the *onClick* attribute
 >
-> Now open the `part2.js` file, and take a look at the *getData* function.
+> In Atom, in the `part2.js` file, take a look at the *getData* function.

 Complete the following 3 tasks (and 1 Extra Credit, if possible):